Wuxhu11/LittleTiger/_projects/1_project.md

 </div>

-We are also <span style="color: blue;">the first to consider the case that competition exists in some pairs of clients</span> while any other two clients are independent of each other {% cite Tan24a %}.
+We are also <span style="color: blue;">the first to consider the case that competition exists only in certain clients, not between any two clients</span> {% cite Tan24a %}.
 This occurs when there exist organizations in the same market that compete for the same population area, and there also exist organizations in different market areas that serve different populations.

 For example, hospitals can be clients and aim at improving public health.
 The hospital in city $C$ focuses exclusively on improving its own ML model, and its utility is independent of any client in other cities.
 Hospitals within the same city (e.g., city $B$) serve the same population; competition arises since these hospitals compete for patients and a hospital's utility is inversely proportional to another hospital's model performance.